Divorce & Custody

-Takes place every other Tuesday at 6:30 pm, Queens Borough Hall, Room 325.
+Takes place every other Tuesday at 6:00 PM – 7:00 PM.
 An attorney provides advice for a variety of issues including divorce, domestic violence, child custody, and assistance with filing forms; Medicare and Medicaid advice.
 Services are free.

 Custody & Family

 Family Court Attorney Program – VAPFamily@nycourts.gov

 The New York City Family Court Volunteer Attorney program offers free consultations with attorneys in cases involving support, paternity, custody, guardianship, visitation, and orders of protection.
 Attorneys do not represent clients in court, and they do not give advice over the phone.
 Sign-ups for the program start at 8:30 a.m. on a first-come, first-served basis.
 The number of slots is very limited.

 MONDAYS, WEDNESDAYS and FRIDAYS (9:00 AM to 4:30 PM)

 New York County Family Court – 1st Floor Help Center